Bafro7/discord-image-approval-bot/README.md

 # Discord Image Approval Bot

-A Discord bot for OSRS clans that automates drop screenshot approvals and rejections using emoji reactions.
-Approved screenshots are reposted to team and admin channels, logged to Google Sheets, and tagged by category via an interactive dropdown.
+A configurable Discord bot that automates image submission moderation using emoji reactions.
+Supports multi-channel routing, role-based permissions, rejection workflows with DM-collected reasons, parallel reposting to designated channels, Google Sheets logging via webhook, and interactive category tagging via dropdown UI.

 ---

 ## How It Works

-1. A member posts a drop screenshot in a configured source channel
+1. A user posts an image in a monitored channel
-2. An authorized staff member reacts with ✅ or ❌
+2. An authorized moderator reacts with an approval or rejection emoji
-3. **On approval** — the bot reposts the image to the team channel and admin review channel, then logs the entry to Google Sheets
+3. **On approval** — the image is reposted to configured destination channels and logged to Google Sheets
-4. **On rejection** — the bot DMs the staff member asking for a reason, then posts the image to the rejected channel and notifies the submitter
+4. **On rejection** — the bot DMs the moderator for a reason, notifies the submitter, and archives the image to a dedicated channel
-5. An admin selects a loot category from the dropdown on the admin post (e.g. *Raid Purples*, *Zulrah Uniques*) — the bot updates Google Sheets and deletes the admin post
+5. A moderator selects a category from a dropdown — the bot updates Google Sheets and cleans up the admin post

 ---